pawelkn/gpw-tweets/README.md

 [![Test](https://github.com/pawelkn/gpw-tweets/actions/workflows/test.yml/badge.svg)](https://github.com/pawelkn/gpw-tweets/actions/workflows/test.yml)

 GPW Tweets scans securities listed on the Warsaw Stock Exchange (GPW) on a daily and weekly basis, in search of matching candlestick patterns.
-The scan results are then posted on Twitter for public access.
+The scan results are then posted on X for public access.

 <p align="center"><img src="tweet-example.png"/></p>

 ## Configuration

-Twitter account configuration.
-To publish a tweet, you must create a twitter developer account on <https://developer.twitter.com/> and obtain a *Customer Key and Secret*.
-Then create a twitter application and obtain an *OAuth Access Token and Secret*.
+X account configuration.
+To publish a tweet, you must create a X developer account on <https://developer.twitter.com/> and obtain a *Customer Key and Secret*.
+Then create a X application and obtain an *OAuth Access Token and Secret*.

 Finally create a configuration file *twitter-credentials.json* and enter your sender account settings.